Free Trial

 • Recently reported earnings revealed a miss on EPS estimates, with $0.20 reported versus the expected $0.23, and revenue that was 11.6% lower than last year.

-A number of other analysts have also commented on SWBI.
-Lake Street Capital lowered their price objective on Smith & Wesson Brands from $12.50 to $11.00 and set a "buy" rating for the company in a research report on Monday, June 23rd.
-Wall Street Zen cut Smith & Wesson Brands from a "hold" rating to a "sell" rating in a report on Saturday, August 16th.
-One equities research analyst has rated the stock with a Buy rating and two have issued a Hold rating to the company's stock.
-Based on data from MarketBeat, the stock currently has an average rating of "Hold" and a consensus price target of $12.00.
+Several other research analysts have also recently weighed in on the stock.
+Lake Street Capital lowered their price target on shares of Smith & Wesson Brands from $12.50 to $11.00 and set a "buy" rating on the stock in a research report on Monday, June 23rd.
+Wall Street Zen cut shares of Smith & Wesson Brands from a "hold" rating to a "sell" rating in a research report on Saturday, August 16th.
+One equities research analyst has rated the stock with a Buy rating and two have issued a Hold rating to the stock.
+Based on data from MarketBeat, the stock presently has an average rating of "Hold" and an average price target of $12.00.

 Smith & Wesson Brands Price Performance